Who Is Isabella Guzman, Aurora Woman Who Murdered Her Mother In 2013?

 “I was not myself when I did that, and I have since been restored to full health,” she said.

-Guzman talked about a fight she had with her mother, one revealed in those 2013 court documents which included a note Guzman wrote which included the words, “You will pay.”READ MORE: Judge Declares Another Mistrial In Mark Redwine Murder Case
+Guzman talked about a fight she had with her mother, one revealed in those 2013 court documents which included a note Guzman wrote which included the words, “You will pay.”READ MORE: City Of Denver Approves $149M Renovation Plan For 16th Street Mall

 “The fight with my mom was terrible and I was injured in the process,” Guzman told Sallinger in November 2020.
 “I have the scars on my hand.”